citta-lab/node/README.md

 - Threads can be very highly efficient for CPU bound process but threads were not as efficient as CPU when it comes to IO bound process.
 - node is NOT for CPU bound tasks
 - Best suitable as middle-wear proxy between front end and backend systems.
-- By default most IO operations returns low level buffer, hence using console.log on reading file data will output actual low level buffer data.
-Hence use `process.stdout.write(data)`
-- node focuses on everything to be asynchronous but the start of the script.
-Hence `require` is synchronous.
-- node's standard signature for callback functions take `error` as first param. i.e `function callback(err, data){ }`.

 - How node connects to it's environment around it ?